dylanlegebokow/ConwaysGameOfLife/README.md

 # ConwaysGameOfLife
 Conway's Game of Life created using Python3, Numpy, and PyGame.
-Note that this project was made just for fun, and I did not try to optimize any of the code for speed or memory usage.
+This project was made just for fun, and there may be room for potential speed and memory improvements.
+I just found this project interesting, so I wanted to try to implement it myself.

 ### Prerequisits
 - Python3